Luciano-project/pyxl-autosearch/README.md

 - **Ajax**
 - **Bootstrap**

 ---

 # 📋 Credits

 This project was carefully developed by:

-- Luciano-project, Software Developer Committed to delivering efficient and accessible solutions to the community.
+- Luciano Sousa, Software Developer, Committed to delivering efficient and accessible solutions to the community.

 ---

 # License